Nerwyn/android-tv-card/README.md

   - **Seamless text entry** - Create and press the button `keyboard` to pull up the on screen keyboard (on mobile, otherwise use your physical keyboard) and send keystrokes seamlessly to your Android TV.
     - Also works with backspace, delete, enter, and left and right keys.
   - **Bulk text entry** - Create and press the button `textbox` to pull up a browser prompt in which you can type in text to send to your Android TV all at once.
-    - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.
+    - Highly recommended that you also create buttons for `delete` and `enter` so you can remove and send your input text.
   - **Google Assistant search** - Create and press the button `search` to pull up a browser prompt in which you can type in text to send to your Android TV to process as a Google Assistant search.
     - Works well if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063).
 - Can also be used for Kodi (see below)